ssi-research/DGH/README.md

 ## Introduction
-This repository contains the Pytorch implementation of **DGH** as described in the paper **"DGH: Rapid Data Generation for Hardware-Friendly Post-Training Quantization"**.
-DGH is a method designed to improve model performance in zero-shot quantization.
+This repository contains the Pytorch implementation of **DGH** as described in the paper **"Data Generation for Hardware-Friendly Post-Training Quantization"**.
-DGH is a novel method designed to enhance model performance in zero-shot quantization.
-By optimizing synthetic data and improving quantization accuracy, DGH streamlines the deployment of fully quantized models, making them suitable for hardware.
+DGH is a method for generating images designed to improve model performance in zero-shot quantization.

 <table>
   <tr>